 Regardless of the social media platform you’re using, you are going to have some kind of a profile.
-It is the core to almost all social guy with blank signnetworks and communities.
+It is the core to almost all social networks and communities.
 Your profile is your introduction to the world, the network or community.
 It needs to reflect your personality AND how you are important to your customers AND the style and tone of the community where it is posted.
 You are starting with a clean slate – so be creative and tell your story.
 Once you have the content of your profile figured out, use itconsistently so that when someone “meets” you on FaceBook and then invites you to connect on LinkedIn, they are seeing the same person.

 This can get quite tricky when you are a solopreneur, or an independent professional, where you are your business.
 The notion of personal branding comes up and I get asked all the time, do I brand myself or my company?
 With social media, people are building a relationship with you, and you represent your company.
 So the answer is that it depends.
 On what….. your business objectives